 While a lot has been said about the approaches and techniques that facilitate enterprise software development (and we’ve offered our mite in this department too), less attention is paid to the testing peculiarities of enterprise-grade IT projects.

-Simultaneously, being, usually, implemented by more than one development team using a boggling variety of technologies, these projects become bug-infested shortly after the kick-off, thereby threatening to turn what was, initially, seen as a long-term cash cow into a resounding flop (and, eventually, a cash crunch for both software providers and their clients).
+Simultaneously, being, usually, implemented by more than one development team using a boggling variety of technologies, these projects become bug-infested shortly after the kick-off, thus threatening to turn what was, initially, seen as a long-term cash cow into a resounding flop.

-Can anything be done to help avoid time losses, extra costs, flunked deadlines and dilapidated projects?
+Can anything be done to help avoid time losses, extra costs, failed deadlines and dilapidated projects?